Privacy notice

 • from or about individuals in the course of operating our business generally, and including marketing data and data from digital initiatives.

 If your data is collected in Mainland China, your personal information will be processed in accordance with the applicable data protection laws in Mainland China, including the PRC Personal Information Protection Law, the PRC Data Security Law and the PRC Cybersecurity Law.
-We have prepared a privacy policy for individuals located in Mainland China.
-Please read this notice together with the Privacy Policy for Mainland China.
+We have prepared a Mainland China Addendum for individuals located in Mainland China.
+Please read this notice together with the Mainland China Addendum, which is provided at the end of this document.

 How we collect personal information and the types of personal information